 Cyclamen, especially the ever popular Cyclamen persicum, are a genus of houseplants loved for their extremely colorful flowers.
 They are gorgeous plants when cared for properly, but unfortunately there is a lot of conflicting info out there.
 Many houseplant enthusiasts discard this plant when the flowers die off, which is a shame and not necessary at all!

-Keep reading to find out how to care for Cyclamen and which myths to avoid.
+Keep reading to find out all about Cyclamen care.

 The most important aspects of Cyclamen care are location and water.
 As with almost all houseplants the natural habitat and growth gives a good indication of what it needs in terms of care: